The number of job openings has declined sharply in every state

 Other economists such as Andrew Figura at the Federal Reserve argued that a “soft landing” without high unemployment was possible as long as layoffs didn’t spike nationally, as they did in California.

-Since 2022, when the Fed first raised interest rates, California has lost 93,000 jobs in the information sector, which includes many internet services and also film and sound recording, according to a March report from the Public Policy Institute of California.

-Like SC Daily Gazette, Stateline is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
-Stateline maintains editorial independence.
-Contact Editor Scott S. Greenberger for questions: info@stateline.org.
-Follow Stateline on Facebook and X.

-The post The number of job openings has declined sharply in every state appeared first on SC Daily Gazette.
+The post The number of job openings has declined sharply in every state appeared first on Nevada Current.